Barry Callebaut

 Its customers include multinational and national branded consumer goods manufacturers and artisanal users of chocolate (chocolatiers, pastry chefs, bakeries, and caterers).

 History

 Cacao Barry

-Cacao Barry was founded in Hardricourt, France in 1842, by Charles Barry, an Englishman with a passion for exploring Africa.
+Cacao Barry was founded in Hardricourt, France, by Charles Barry, an Englishman with an interest for exploring Africa in 1842.
 During Barry's travels to Africa he came in contact with cocoa beans, a major component in the production of chocolate.
 The company began producing chocolate in 1911.

 In 1952, Cacao Barry became active from bean to gourmet chocolate.
-In 1992, the holding company Société Centrale d’Investissement (SCI) gained control of Cacao Barry, then transferred 49% of the company's capital to Compagnie Nationale à Portefeuille (CNP), an investment fund in financier Albert Frere’s group.
+In 1992, the holding company Société Centrale d’Investissement (SCI) gained control of Cacao Barry, then transferred 49% of the company's capital to Compagnie Nationale à Portefeuille (CNP), an investment fund in financier Albert Frère's group.
 SCI's management approach favoured greater penetration of the UK market with the consequent opening of a new production site in the United Kingdom.
 In 1994, shortly before the merger of 1996, they launched the Pure Origine of Cacao Barry brand.